-In Albemarle County, para-transit in the Rural Area provides an essential service for residents who cannot drive to get to work, appointments, or social activities.
+In Albemarle County, paratransit in the Rural Area provides an essential service for residents who can't drive to get to work, appointments, and social activities.
 Commuter transit services also reduce traffic congestion, improve local air quality, and reduce greenhouse gas emissions by transporting multiple people in a single vehicle.
-Currently, most rural transit services in the county and in surrounding counties consist of limited, primarily commuter services to and from Charlottesville and on-demand services provided by Jaunt that require day-ahead reservations with limited hours of service.
+Currently, most rural transit services in Albemarle County and the surrounding counties consist of limited, primarily commuter, services to and from Charlottesville and on-demand services provided by JAUNT, that require day-ahead reservations with limited hours of service.